PhysicsLAB Practice Problems

 Parallel Plates

-Directions: On this worksheet you will investigate properties of charged parallel plates.
+Topics: On this worksheet you will investigate the behavior of charged particals moving between charged parallel plates.

 Question 1 An electric field E exists in the region between the two electrically charged parallel plates shown above.
 A beam of electrons of mass m, charge q, and velocity v enters the region through a small hole at position A. The electrons exit the region between the plates through a small hole at position B. Express your answers to the following questions in terms of the quantities m, q, θ, E, and v.
 Ignore the effects of gravity.